wangyu-/UDPspeeder/README.md

 ./speederv2 -c -l0.0.0.0:3333  -r44.55.66.77:4096 -
 ```

-Now the connection is boosted,connecting to UDP port 3333 at the client side is equivalent to connecting to port 7777 at the server side
+Now connecting to UDP port 3333 at the client side is equivalent to connecting to port 7777 at the server side,and the connection is boosted.

 # Advanced Topic
 ### Usage